Senate (Equatorial Guinea)

 The Senate is the upper house of the Parliament of Equatorial Guinea.

+Latest election

 History

 The Senate was established following constitutional reforms approved in a referendum in 2011 and enacted in February 2012.
 The first elections were held in May 2013.

 Presidents of the Senate

 Membership

 The Senate has 70 members, of which 55 are elected and 15 are appointed by the President.